Keeping Children Safe

 Safeguarding Information for Parents and Carers

-Patchway Community College fully recognises its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and to work together with other agencies to ensure effective early intervention takes place to identify, assess and support children who may be suffering from harm.
+Patchway Community School fully recognises its responsibility under section 175 of the Education Act 2002 to safeguard and promote the welfare of children and to work together with other agencies to ensure effective early intervention takes place to identify, assess and support children who may be suffering from harm.

 Safeguarding our students is paramount and we respond promptly and robustly to any child protection or safeguarding concerns.
 Our staff selection and interview process assesses all candidates’ suitability and commitment to safeguarding children.
 All of our staff receive yearly updates as part of their child protection training and named Child Protection staff receive annual training and specific updates on a range of safeguarding areas.